graelo/docker-pytorch/README.md

-# Dockerized {pytorch 0.4.0 & friends} + CUDA 9.1 + cuDNN 7.1 (personal use)
+# {PyTorch 1.0.0dev & friends} + CUDA 9.2 + cuDNN 7.1.4

-Also includes scikit, xgboost, pytorch, jupyterlab, tf 1.8, ...

-To run it:
+## Purpose
+Get a Jupyterlab up and running in seconds for interactive exploration (hence the data wrangling and visualization packages).

+## Included packages
+Included packages (see `Dockerfile` for the full list):
+  - miniconda3 w/ python 3.6
+  - PyTorch 1.0.0dev-20181007, torchvision
+  - tensorboardX
+  - pandas, scipy
+  - scikit-learn, scikit-image
+  - xgboost,
+  - jupyterlab
+  - tf 1.11, tensorboard
+  - ...

+## Usage
+If you do not have `nvidia-docker` installed:

     docker run --rm \
         $(ls /dev/nvidia* | xargs -I{} echo '--device={}') \